 A group of local volunteers, connected to a national network, engaging Maine communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response and recovery capabilities.

 “The Medical Reserve Corps (MRC) is a national network of volunteers, organized locally to improve the health and safety of their communities.
-The MRC network comprises 991 community-based units and almost 200,000 volunteers located throughout the United States and
+The MRC network comprises 991 community-based units and almost 200,000 volunteers located throughout the United States and its

 The volunteers of Maine’s Medical Reserve Corps come from all kinds of backgrounds including non-medical professionals contributing administrative or logistical expertise to community efforts and retirees sharing their time and extensive experience.
 Everyone has something they can contribute to the